Antonboom/testifylint/CONTRIBUTING.md

 }
 ```

-By default, we disabled checker, because it's honestly a matter of taste.
+By default, we disable the checker if we doubt its 100% usefulness.

 ### 4) Create new tests generator in `internal/testgen/gen_{checker_name}.go`

-Create a new `ZeroTestsGenerator` in `internal/testgen/gen_zero.go`.
+Create new `ZeroTestsGenerator` in `internal/testgen/gen_zero.go`.

 See examples in adjacent files.

-In the first iteration, these can be a very simple tests for debugging and checker's proof of concept.
+In the first iteration, these can be a very simple tests for debugging checker's proof of concept.
 And after the implementation of the checker, you can add various cycles, variables, etc. to the template.

 `GoldenTemplate` is usually an `ErroredTemplate` with some strings replaced.